Amperity raises $50 million to unify disparate customer data

-Ampertiy, a startup developing a range of AI-powered customer data management solutions, today announced that it has raised $50 million in a series C round led by Tiger Global Management, with participation from Goldman Sachs, Declaration Partners, Madera Technology Partners, and Madrona Venture Group.
+Ampertity, a startup developing a range of AI-powered customer data management solutions, today announced that it has raised $50 million in a series C round led by Tiger Global Management, with participation from Goldman Sachs, Declaration Partners, Madera Technology Partners, and Madrona Venture Group.
 The capital infusion comes after a $28 million series B round in October 2017 and brings the Seattle, Washington-based company’s total raised to over $87 million.

 The new funds come after a banner year for Amperty, which saw annual recurring revenue grow 335% over the previous year.
 CEO Kabir Shahani said the cash infusion will accelerate “new capabilities” and fuel the firm’s expansion into new verticals, including financial services, automotive, insurance, health care, retail, travel, and hospitality.

-“It’s crucial for today’s brands to be directly connected to the consumers they serve, and that can only happen when they have the ability to use the data they have about those customers,” said CEO Kabir Shahani, who sold his previous company, Apparture, to IMS Health prior to cofounding Amperity with with Derek Slager in 2016.
+“It’s crucial for today’s brands to be directly connected to the consumers they serve, and that can only happen when they have the ability to use the data they have about those customers,” said CEO Kabir Shahani, who sold his previous company, Appature, to IMS Health prior to cofounding Amperity with Derek Slager in 2016.
 “In just shy of two years, we’ve been able to develop a platform that, for the first time, helps companies tap into previously unattainable data and unify it so they can better understand and connect with their customers.”

 So how does it work?
-Amperity ingests raw client data from ecommerce, email, loyalty, point-of-sale, loyalty, clickstream, and other systems spanning organizations, which it standardizes to create a complete and current customer view.
+Amperity ingests raw client data from ecommerce, email, loyalty, point-of-sale, clickstream, and other systems spanning organizations, which it standardizes to create a complete and current customer view.
 It’s able to resolve identities across virtually all existing systems (even those without unique identifiers) using machine learning, and to continually update and improve the accuracy of group and individual profiles as new information comes in.

 Amperity’s platform augments the information it collates with custom attributes like lifetime value, and its dashboards enable managers and team leaders to explore data and create segments visually or with SQL.
 Thanks to these tools’ robustness, claims Shahani, most customers manage to integrate Amperity’s platform in weeks and achieve upwards of a 198% increase in conversions and a 2.3 times improvement in customer identity and loyalty match rates.